ashutoshmjain/gita/src/prologue.md

 - `Vrkayurveda` — Insights into Botany, and
 - `Vishnu Purana`[^vishnu] — Stories of `Vishnu` - the universal manifestation potency.

 His grand father `Sakti Muni`, was the first to understand `Karmyoga` .
-And his great grand father `Vaśiṣṭha` was titled `Bramhrishi` (The first guardian of eternal knowledge). `Dwaipayana's` lineage predetermined his destiny — as if someone planned a multi-generational charter to decipher and document knowledge.
+And his great grand father `Vaśiṣṭha` was titled `Bramhrishi` (The first guardian of eternal knowledge). `Dwaipayana's` lineage predetermined his destiny — as if someone panned a multi-generational charter to decipher and document knowledge.

 ## 0.1
  ----